hdbhdb/hdbhdb.github.io/resume.md

 - Conducted background research for professor's book on environmental science and war in the Middle East

-- Prepared literature reviews on topics in environmental economics and systems ecology and analyzed media of journalism about military activities and conservation projects
+- Prepared literature reviews on topics in environmental economics and systems ecology

+- Analyzed journalism and media about military activities and conservation projects

 <br>